ipld/ipld/specs/transport/car/carv1/index.md

 ### Duplicate Blocks

 The possibility of duplicate blocks in a single CAR (such as for padding) is currently not specified.

+## Test Fixtures

+To assist implementations in confirming compliance to this specification, the following test fixtures are available:

+* [carv1-basic](../fixture/carv1-basic/) - Basic CAR with linked raw, DAG-PB and DAG-CBOR blocks